Aisling McCarthy: AFLW career

 McCarthy was drafted by the Western Bulldogs with pick 23 in the 2018 AFLW national draft.
 She debuted in round 2 of the 2019 season against at Whitten Oval, kicking her first goal in the third quarter.
 At the season's conclusion, she re-signed with the Bulldogs for the 2020 season; she played six matches and kicked five goals in her first year.
 After a second year with the Bulldogs playing more as a midfielder and kicking two goals from six games, she finished 4th in the Bulldogs Best and Fairest.
 She and the Bulldogs' 3rd pick in the 2020 AFL Women's draft were traded to in exchange for picks 2 and 16.
 She came second in the best and fairest voting in 2021, with 37 votes, three behind first-placed Isabella Lewis.
 She signed a two-year contract with the Eagles on 26 June 2021, keeping her with the team until the end of the 2023 season.

-Following the 2023 AFLW season, McCarthy was traded to the Fremantle Football Club.
-Round four of the 2024 AFLW season saw McCarthy kick a goal after the siren to win the match against the Melbourne Demons at Fremantle Oval.
+Following the 2023 AFL Women's season, McCarthy was traded to the Fremantle Football Club.
+Round four of the 2024 AFL Women's season saw McCarthy kick a goal after the siren to win the match against the Melbourne Demons at Fremantle Oval.
 She finished her first season at the Dockers as their leading goalkicker, having kicked eight goals across twelve games.
 She was selected for a spot in the 2024 AFL Women's All-Australian team and also finished runner-up in Fremantle's fairest and best award.

+The 2025 AFL Women's season saw McCarthy play all 12 games as a midfielder/forward.
+She kicked 8 goals for the season, the same return as her previous year, to finish second in the club leading goalkicker award only behind Hayley Miller.
+After previously finishing runner-up club champion on three separate occasions across two different clubs, McCarthy was awarded the Fremantle fairest and best award in November at their annual awards night, polling 221 votes, 6 ahead of Gabby Newton in second place.